galacean/galacean.github.io/docs/texture.md

 Texture ([Texture](${api}core/Texture)), is the most commonly used resource in 3D rendering.
 When we color the model, we need to set a color value for each fragment.
 In addition to setting this color value directly, we can also choose to read texels from the texture for coloring to achieve a richer art effect.

-It is worth noting that pictures, Canvas, raw data, videos, etc. can be used as textures, and the Oasis engine currently supports all WebGL standard textures.
+It is worth noting that pictures, Canvas, raw data, videos, etc. can be used as textures, and the Galacean Engine currently supports all WebGL standard textures.

 ## Texture category